Cornell NanoScale Science & Technology Facility (CNF)

 2017 CNF REU PROGRAM SUMMARY

 The Cornell NanoScale Science & Technology Facility for Undergraduates (CNF REU) Program is designed to give undergraduate students an introductory research experience in nanotechnology.
 In 2017, we will hire five students who will be hosted by a Cornell faculty member.
 Each student will work on an independent research project using the advanced resources available at CNF and Cornell.
 Interns will take advantage of our training processes to quickly become proficient in advanced laboratory practices.
 Projects are scaled to be challenging yet achievable within the program's ten-week time frame.
 All together, the program offers an excellent ten week introduction to nanotechnology and a preview of a scientific research career.
+As an added bonus, this year the CNF REU will travel to Atlanta, Georgia, for a network-wide convocation at Georgia Tech, August 6-8.
+We will meet up with REUs from other National Nanotechnology Coordinated Infrastructure (NNCI) sites for presentations, posters and a little bit of fun.

 CNF REU interns receive a $5,000 stipend and housing, and all reasonable travel expenses are paid for directly or reimbursed.
 We also cover the costs of all CNF lab use and some research materials (cleanroom notebook, safety glasses, etc.).
 While we do not provide a meal plan, a great deal of free food is regularly available!